ahuacate/pfsense-setup/README.md

 ![alt text](https://raw.githubusercontent.com/ahuacate/pfsense-setup/master/images/pfsense_rules_00.png)

 ### 9.04 Allow WAN to VLAN30 devices (NZBGet & Deluge & Jackett) - vpngate-world
-NZBGet and Deluge are on the VLAN30 vpngate-world network.
-We need to allow access from other VLANs to VLAN30.
+NZBGet, Deluge and Jackett are on the VLAN30 vpngate-world network.
+We need to allow access from other VLANs to VLAN30 vpngate-world.

 Go to  `Firewall` > `Rules` > `WAN tab` and `^Add` two new rules: